Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Classical nonlinear Schr odinger model: thermalization to a spatio-temporal Rayleigh-Jeans distribution

-We illustrate the properties of the ST equilibrium BE distribution $n_m(\omega)$ in Fig.~\ref{fig:no_cond}, for positive and negative temperatures, respectively.
-In these examples, we have considered circular step-index waveguides with different properties, since the normal and anomalous dispersion regimes typically occur at different wavelengths, which in turn modify the waveguide characteristics and corresponding propagation constants.
+We confirm the equilibrium properties (\ref{eq:sign_kappa1}-\ref{eq:sign_kappa2}) at positive and negative dispersion regimes by direct numerical simulations of the NLS equation with periodic boundary conditions in time over a time window $T_0$ much larger than the correlation time of light, $\tau_c \ll T_0$.
+For this purpose, we have considered step-index waveguides with different characteristics (e.g., waveguide radius, or depth of trapping potential $V_0$, see Fig.~\ref{fig:potentials}), since the normal and anomalous dispersion regimes typically occur at different wavelengths, which in turn modify the waveguide characteristics and corresponding propagation constants.
 For instance, this is the case for silica fibers, where the zero-dispersion wavelength is around $\lambda_0 \simeq 1.3 \mu m$ -- the dispersion regime being anomalous (normal) for $\lambda > \lambda_0$ ($\lambda < \lambda_0$).
-It is worth noting that, beyond multimode optical fibers, different alternative waveguide configurations and experimental platforms are available, including, e.g., optically induced waveguides in photorefractive crystals \cite{denz03} and atomic vapours \cite{glorieux22}.
+It is worth noting that, beyond multimode optical fibers, different alternative waveguide configurations and experimental platforms are available, including, e.g., optically induced waveguides in photorefractive crystals \cite{denz03} and atomic vapors \cite{glorieux22}.
 In photorefractive SBN crystals, the zero dispersion wavelength is also around $\lambda_0 \simeq 1.3 \mu m$ -- dispersion being normal (anomalous) for $\lambda < \lambda_0$ ($\lambda > \lambda_0$) \cite{abarkan08}.
 In atomic vapors, the dispersion can be tuned from positive to negative in the vicinity of an atomic resonance \cite{Abuzarli_PhD}, and its magnitude can greatly exceed that encountered in standard optical fibers \cite{glorieux25}.